-However, an independent survey has found that some of our older care homes need extensive work to bring them up to modern standards, including rewiring.
-This work could cost more than £34 million.
+Independent surveys found that many of our older homes need extensive work to bring them up to modern care standards, including rewiring.

 - Beechcroft, Nursery Avenue, West Hallam